Rogue-NET/juno_faucet/README.md

 ### Why?

-1) We saw need for an open junox faucet API in the ecosystem
+1) We saw a need for web testnet faucet in the ecosystem
 2) We put the faucet on a roguenet.io page to help spread awareness about our main project
 3) Builders gonna build
 ---